khaidarovs/particle_filter_project/README.md

 - For this step, we initially considered all 360 degrees, however after testing, we found that using multiples of 45, for the angles to look at, was a better choice in terms of efficiency and accuracy.
 We then used the likelyhood_field_range_finder_model algorithm to compute the weights for each particle.
 We set Zhit to 0.8, Zrand and Zmax to 0.1 (each) in order to account for some noise in the environment.

 #### Resampling
+- Location: lines
+- In this step, we used np.random.choice in order to resample particles, taking into account the different weights of particles, specified in the weight list.
+As mentioned in the code, we then deepcopy the resampled particles back into the particle cloud.

+#### Incorporation of noise
+- Location:
+- We added noise to the distance and orientation values that we should update the particles' location and orientaion by.
+We sampled from normal distribution with standard deviation of 0.1, which we thought would result in a suitable amount of error.

+#### Updating estimated robot pose
+- Location:
+- For this step, we averaged the x and y positions of the particles on the grid.
+We then averaged the orientations of the particles on the grid, and assigned these averaged values for x, y  and theta to the estimated robot position and orientation.

+#### Optimization of Parameters
+- Location:
+-

+### Challenges
+- A big challenge was understanding how the topics such as OccupancyGrid() work and how to correctly use their attributes.
+This affected the difficulty of initializing the particle cloud and ensuring that the locations of the particles were randomly spread around the map of the maze.
+To overcome this challenge, we looked at the data attribute of the map, which is a 1D array of the map in row-major order.
+The locations within the maze had a value of 0 in data.
+Thus we took out these locations into a separate list, and chose random locations for x and y values from that list.

+### Future Work
+-

+### Takeaways